 Salt the traditional anniversary gift in the UK, perhaps from King Lear when Cordelia says her love is like that of fresh meat for salt.
 US tradition is for a gift from bronze or pottery, or the modern gift guide gives linens and lace.

 The colouring is bronze, with the tourmaline, another soothing and calming stone.
-Floral gifts include clematis and lilac.
+Florals include clematis and lilac.
 In the language of plants, clematis denotes ingenuity and lilac first love.

 9th Anniversary: Copper